Living Watersheds

 • Spring Garden Run (A-60)

-Fortunately, some of Pittsburgh’s larger streams have non-profit agencies who promote citizen stewardship and watershed collaboration.
-These four watershed organizations facilitate information sharing among multiple municipalities as well as advocate and implement stream improvements:
+Fortunately, some of Pittsburgh’s larger streams have non-profit agencies that promote citizen stewardship and watershed collaboration.
+These three watershed organizations facilitate information sharing among multiple municipalities as well as advocate and implement stream improvements: